 It is a question or topic of debate that has been among swimming industry professionals for many years.
 We believe that as soon as a swimmer is ready to learn side breathing, they should learn to breathe to both sides.
 Learning to breathe to both sides does not necessarily mean bilateral breathing.
 This is when swimmers alternate which side they breathe to each time they take a breath.
 This can easily be done in learn to swim programs.
 By the time swimmers are in squad groups, bilateral breathing will be a breeze.

-At WWSS we focus on breaking down individual skills and mastering them to a tee so that when the time comes to put it all together it is automatic and there is little effort required to get it right.
+We focus on breaking down individual skills and mastering them.
+This is so when the time comes to put it all together, it is automatic and there is little effort required to get it right.
 Keep reading for some tips and important considerations when teaching breathing to young swimmers.